rsonger/software-engineering-lab/_posts/2025-06-04-geometry_and_material.md

         return self.count_vertices()

     def set_attribute(self, variable_name, data, data_type=None):
+        """
-        """Add or update an attribute of this geometric object""" if variable_name in self._attributes:
+        Add or update an attribute for this geometric object.
+        A `data_type` must be provided when making a new attribute.
+        No `data_type` is needed when updating an existing attribute.
+        """
+        if variable_name in self._attributes:
             self._attributes[variable_name].data = data
             self._attributes[variable_name].upload_data()
         elif data_type is not None:
             self._attributes[variable_name] = Attribute(data_type, data)
         else:
-            raise ValueError("A new Geometry attribute must have a data type.")
+            raise ValueError("New attributes must have a data type.")

     def count_vertices(self, variable_name=None):
+        """
-        """Count the number of vertices as the length of an attribute's data""" if len(self._attributes) == 0:
+        Count the number of vertices in an attribute's data.
+        If no `variable_name` is provided, the first attribute will be used.
+        """
+        if len(self._attributes) == 0:
             return 0

         if variable_name is not None:
             attrib = self._attributes.get(variable_name)
             if attrib is None:
-                raise ValueError(variable_name, "No attribute with this name has been set") return len(attrib.data)
+                raise ValueError(variable_name, "Attribute not found")
+            return len(attrib.data)
         else:
             return len(list(self._attributes.values())[0].data)